Aaron Bohrod (1907 - 1992)

 New Orleans Street

-Lithograph, 1939, edition of 250 published by Associated American Artists, New York.
+Lithograph, 1938, edition of 250.Published by Associated American Artists, New York; printed by George C. Miller, New York.
 Signed by Bohrod in pencil on lower right-hand corner.
 Image size 12" x 9".
 Very good condition with full margins.